Personal Injury Gainesville, Florida crashes Interstate 75 Alachua County.

-(4) Each parent of a deceased minor child may also recover for mental pain and suffering from the date of injury.
-Each parent of an adult child may also recover for mental pain and suffering if there are no other survivors.
+(4) Each parent of a deceased minor child may also recover from mental pain and suffering from the date of injury.
+Each parent of an adult child may also recover from mental pain and suffering if there are no other survivors.

 (5) Medical or funeral expenses due to the decedent’s injury or death may be recovered by a survivor who has paid them.

 (6) The decedent’s personal representative may recover for the decedent’s estate the following:

 (a) Loss of earnings of the deceased from the date of injury to the date of death, less lost support of survivors excluding contributions in kind, with interest.
 Loss of the prospective net accumulations of an estate, which might reasonably have been expected but for the wrongful death, reduced to present money value, may also be recovered:

 1. If the decedent’s survivors include a surviving spouse or lineal descendants; or

 2. If the decedent is not a minor child as defined in s.
 768.18(2), there are no lost support and services recoverable under subsection (1), and there is a surviving parent.

 (b) Medical or funeral expenses due to the decedent’s injury or death that have become a charge against her or his estate or that were paid by or on behalf of the decedent, excluding amounts recoverable under subsection (5).

 (c) Evidence of remarriage of the decedent’s spouse is admissible.